software-mansion/protostar/website/docs/tutorials/08-interacting-with-starknet/scripting.md

 # Scripting
-In order to automate a process of your desire that includes protostar operations, you may want to assemble some protostar commands and put them in a single script.
+In order to automate a process that includes protostar operations, you may want to build a script in language of your choice.

 This tutorial shows a simple example of how to do such a thing using scripting in bash.